s311354/Louis/_posts/2022-04-26-Introduction_to_Dynamic_Programming.md

 Example: Input: prices = [7,1,5,3,6,4], Output: 7

 #### Solution ####
 <details markdown=block>
 <summary markdown=span>*maxProfit.cc*</summary>
 <div class="language-shell highlighter-rouge"><pre class="highlight"><code class="hljs ruby"><span class="nb" style="font-size: 60%">int Solutions::maxProfit( std::vector&lt;int&gt; & prices) {
     int curHold = INT_MIN, curProfit = 0;
     for (const int stockprice: prices) {
         int prevHold = curHold, preProfit = curProfit;

-        // Buy the in stock market today curHold = std::max(prevHold, preProfit - stockprice);
+        // either keep holding stock in hand, or buy in new stock today at stock price curHold = std::max(prevHold, preProfit - stockprice);

-        // Sell in stock market today
-        curProfit = std::max(preProfit, prevHold + stockprice);
+        // either keep having no stock in hand, or sell out the stock today at stock price curProfit = std::max(preProfit, prevHold + stockprice);
     }
     // Max profit must come from notHold return curProfit;
 }</span></code></pre></div></details>

-The solution was inspired by [LeetCode Discuss][discuss1].
-The basic functions for caculating the minimal number of semesters are the same.
+The solution was inspired by [LeetCode Discuss][discuss2].
+The basic functions for caculating the maximum profit are the same.

-### <a name="exercise1">Exercise 2 - Parallel Courses II</a> ###
+### <a name="exercise3">Exercise 3 - Parallel Courses II</a> ###
 You are given an integer n, which indicates that there are n courses labeled from 1 to n.
 You are also given an array relations where relations[i] = [prevCoursei, nextCoursei], representing a prerequisite relationship between course prevCoursei and course nextCoursei: course prevCoursei has to be taken before course nextCoursei.
 Also, you are given the integer k.

 In one semester, you can take at most k courses as long as you have taken all the prerequisites in the previous semester for the courses you are taking.